Why Poor Roof Ventilation Causes Moisture Problems

 How Roof Ventilation Normally Controls Moisture

-Under normal conditions, roof ventilation creates a steady movement of air through the attic space.
-Fresh air enters through intake vents, usually located near the lower edges of the roof, and travels upward through the attic.
-As this air moves, it carries heat and moisture away from surfaces that would otherwise trap humidity.
+Under normal conditions, fresh air enters through intake vents near the lower edges of the roof and exits through exhaust vents near the upper roof area.
+As this air moves through the attic, it carries heat and moisture away from surfaces that would otherwise trap humidity.

 This airflow process removes moisture produced inside the home.
-Everyday household activities such as cooking, bathing, and washing release water vapor into indoor air.
-Because warm air naturally rises, this moisture-laden air moves upward toward the attic.
+Everyday activities such as cooking, bathing, laundry, and washing release water vapor into indoor air.
+Because warm air naturally rises, some of this moisture-laden air can move upward toward the attic.

-When ventilation works correctly, rising warm air is pushed out through exhaust vents before condensation can occur.
-Fresh intake air replaces the outgoing air, keeping humidity levels lower and preventing moisture buildup.
+When ventilation works correctly, rising warm air is exhausted before condensation can build up.
+Fresh intake air replaces the outgoing air, keeping humidity levels lower and reducing the chance that moisture will settle on attic surfaces.

-Proper ventilation also regulates attic temperature.
-By removing excess heat, ventilation reduces the temperature differences that encourage condensation.
-This temperature control plays a key role in maintaining dry attic conditions.
+Proper ventilation also helps regulate attic temperature.
+By removing excess heat and moisture, ventilation reduces the temperature differences that encourage condensation on roof sheathing, rafters, nails, and insulation.

 If airflow becomes restricted, moisture removal slows dramatically.
 Even small reductions in airflow can allow humidity levels to rise inside the attic, especially during colder months when temperature differences increase condensation risk.